 - DUI conviction.
 Even on a first offense, insurance companies consider DUIs to be a major risk.

 - Delinquent premium payments.
 If you frequently made policy payments late, you may be denied renewal.
-If you don’t pay at all, your policy could be cancelled.
+If you don’t pay at all, your policy could be canceled.

 - Too many at-fault claims.
 If you were found to be at fault for more than two accidents in a three-year period, you will likely be dropped as being too much of a risk.

-Insurance companies don’t really care if you are just a victim of repeated bad luck.
-They are in the business of making money, not showing sympathy.
-Even if the accidents are not your fault, if you are involved in them frequently and make claims, you will be considered too risky to cover.
-Consider not filing a claim if you are in a minor accident and you can afford the repair to your car.
+Insurance companies are in the business of making money, not showing sympathy.
+Even if the auto accidents are not your fault, if you are involved in them frequently and make claims, you will be considered too risky to cover.
+Consider not filing a claim if you are in a minor accident and you can afford the repair of your car.
 This could protect you if you later need to file a large claim for a serious accident.